Are recent immigrants a "ticking time bomb" for British public finances?

 Before discussing migrants, it is useful to calibrate expectations.1 If one is going to talk about the wages and labor force participation of a new group, one must also know what the labor market looked like before.

-The average worker made about £613 a week, across full- and part-time workers.
-This is equivalent to an annual salary of £31,891.
+The median employed worker made about £613 a week, across full- and part-time workers.2 This is equivalent to an annual salary of £31,891.3

 What happened with migration from 2019 to 2024?